restqa/documentation/docs/getting-started/telemetry.md

 title: Telemetry
 ---

-Getting feedback about the actual behavior is important for us in order to improve the RestQA.
+Getting feedback about the actual behavior is important for us in order to improve RestQA.

 Then RestQA is collecting a few anonymous usage data.

-While the user will initiate the project for the first time using the command `restqa init`, he will be asked if he is allowing RestQA to collect anonymous data.
+While the user initiates the project for the first time using the command `restqa init`, user will be ask if he allows RestQA to collect anonymous data.
-Only if the user answer yes, the data will be collected.
+Only if the user answer Yes, then data will be collected.

-## How to update your consent ?
+## How to update your consent on RestQA?

-If you change your mind and do not want RestQA to collect anonymous data you can run the command:
+If you change your mind and do not want RestQA to collect anonymous data, you can run the command:

 ```
 restqa telemetry off
 ```

-or you can use the environment variable `RESTQA_TELEMETRY` such as:
+Or you can use the environment variable `RESTQA_TELEMETRY` such as:

 ```
 RESTQA_TELEMETRY=off restqa run
 ```

-## What are we tracking ?
+## What does RestQA tracks?

-The information that we are tracking are:
+The information that we track are the following:

 * Date
-* command name
+* Command name
-* restqa version
+* RestQA version
-* node version
+* Node version
-* operating system
+* Operating system
-* Dashboard UI actions.
+* Dashboard UI actions

-No personal information are tracked.
+No personal information is track.

 [Check on the source Code](https://github.com/restqa/restqa/blob/master/bin/restqa)

-## Where are we storing the collected data ?
+## Where does RestQA stored the collected data?

-As of now we storing the information into google analytics.
+As of now, we store the information in our Google Analytics.

-## Any concern ?
+## Any concern or query?

-If you have any concern feel free to contact us by [email](contact@restqa.io) or on [discord](https://restqa.io/chat)
+For any concern you might have about consent, feel free to contact us by [email](contact@restqa.io) or on [discord](https://restqa.io/chat)